arghyadipadhikary/arghyadipadhikary/README.md

 ### 🧑‍💻 About Me:

-I am a passionate Full Stack Developer and  Cybersecurity nerd, pursuing my B.Tech in Computer Science and Technology.
+I am a Full Stack Developer and  Cybersecurity Developer, pursuing my B.Tech in Computer Science and Information Technology.
-I have strong experience working with the Python, Java, and MySQL.
+I have strong experience working with the Python, C++ and MySQL.

 ---